 The small amount of breast tissue that men have can mean that surgical options are more limited for men than they are for women.
 Most of the men we interviewed accepted that their treatment choices were limited and they went along with what was recommended by their doctor.
-The relatively small numbers of men who are diagnosed with breast cancer means that it is more unusual for men to be included in any randomised trials of new treatment options.
+Further, with the relatively small numbers of men who are diagnosed with breast cancer, it is more unusual for men to be included in any randomised trials for new treatment options.

 Age at interview: 58